fulcrumgenomics/pybwa/docs/api.rst

    recs = aln.align(queries=["GATTACA"], opt=opt)

-The :meth:`pybwa.BwaMem.align` method accepts custom options provided as a :class:`~pybwa.BwaMemOptions` object.
+Similarly, the :meth:`pybwa.BwaMem.align` method accepts custom options provided as a :class:`~pybwa.BwaMemOptions` object.
-It is constructed via the :class:`~pybwa.BwaMemOptionsBuilder` class, to support scaling gap open and extend penalties when a using custom match score, or the specification of presets (via `mode`).
+It is constructed directly and options set on the object:

 .. code-block:: python

-   builder = BwaMemOptionsBuilder()
+   opt = BwaMemOptions()
-   builder.min_seed_len = 32
+   opt.min_seed_len = 32
-   opt: BwaMemOptions = builder.build()
    recs = aln.align(queries=["GATTACA"], opt=opt)

+Note: the match score when set only scales other options (:code:`-TdBOELU`) unless the latter are specified **and** only after the :meth:`~pybwa.BwaMemOptions.finalize` has been called.
+The options become immutable unless :code:`copy=True` is passed to :meth:`~pybwa.BwaMemOptions.finalize`.

 The :class:`~pybwa.BwaIndex` object is useful when re-using the same index, such that it only needs to be loaded into memory once.